-One of the more underrated cities in Spain is this beautiful city – even though it has quite a lot to offer and now you might be wondering about the best things to do in Alicante?!
-Or are you planning your Alicante itinerary already and want to find out how to spend 1 day in Alicante?
-Then this post is for you.
+One of the more underrated cities in Spain is this beautiful city – Alicante.
+So, if you are planning your Alicante trip and want to find out how to spend 1 day in Alicante, then this post is for you.

 Alicante is a beautiful city at Costa Blanca, Spain (a coastal region of the Mediterranean Sea).
 Located near cities like Valencia and right off the beach, with its mild climate, it is a great place to visit at any time of year.

 I saw a cheap flight from Bremen (my hometown) to Alicante.
 I had no idea what to expect, but I was sure that a getaway to Spain in the winter could not be a bad idea.

 Alicante was prettier than I expected – and though I visited in the winter months (late November), it was a pleasant trip.
 While summer times are probably great for spending time at the beach, there are also many activities you can do in the winter.

 After booking, my friend decided to join me on the trip and so we spent a few days at Costa Blanca.
 We stayed in Alicante for the whole time and did a few days trips – and stayed in Alicante for two days.

 Disclaimer: This post contains affiliate links which mean I might earn a small commission when you buy a product (at no extra cost to you) after clicking on my link.
 More about it here.